elesiuta/backupy/README.md

 ## Under the Hood
 - Easy to use in scripts (see backupy_batch.py for an example)
 - Clear and easy to verify code, the only functions that touch your files are: copyFile(), moveFile(), and  removeFile()
-- OS independent and console version only uses the Python standard library
+- Very simple design and only uses the Python standard library (console version) for fewer points of failure
-- GUI available through Gooey and PySimpleGUI
 ## Usage Description
-- Source and destination directories can be any accessible directory
+- Source and destination directories can be any accessible directory (mounted drives, cloud storage, syncthing folders, etc)
 - Destination can be empty or contain files from a previous backup, matching files on both sides will be skipped
 - Main modes (how to handle new and deleted files)
   - Backup mode: copies files that are only in source to destination